bharath12b5/mvn-linux/Building-Puppet.md

 	1) Disable the setting in the agent's 'puppet.conf' file by setting  pluginsyn=false.
 Or

-	2) Create at least one plugin
+	2) Create at least one plugin ( By running puppet module install saz-sudo  on master)

 ## Testing
 For testing, run the tests from the source code on Master machine.